 For instance, with Postfix, you can add the following line in /etc/postfix/main.cf:

-Most software have a similar setting for outgoing connections.
+Most software has a similar setting for outgoing connections.
 Search for the bind keyword in the documentation.

 Warning

-EIP addresses should not be shared across multiple traffic-emitting Instances, as it will result in asymmetric routing for returning traffic.
+Elastic IP addresses should not be shared across multiple traffic-emitting instances, as it will result in asymmetric routing for returning traffic.

 Limitations

-• EIPs are initially limited to 5 per organization.
-You can ask for a limit increase in the limits section of the web application.
+• Elastic IPs are initially limited to 5 per organization.
+You can ask for a quota increase in the quotas section of the Portal.

-• Instances sharing a common EIP cannot communicate with each other by using the EIP address.
+• Instances sharing a common Elastic IP cannot communicate with each other by using the Elastic IP address.

-• EIP will natively work only for incoming traffic.
-Outgoing traffic will still use the native Instance’s IP address as a source.
-This behavior can be partially overcome manually with manual EIPs.
+• Elastic IP will natively work only for incoming traffic.
+Outgoing traffic will still use the native instance’s IP address as a source.
+This behavior can be partially circumvented manually with manual Elastic IPs.

-• With managed EIPs it is currently not possible to retrieve the health status of an Instance: while the system will not direct traffic to a unhealthy Instance, there is no information about which Instance is in an unhealthy state.
+• With managed Elastic IPs, it is currently not possible to retrieve the health status of an instance: while the system will not direct traffic to a unhealthy instance, there is no information about which instance is in an unhealthy state.

 • HTTP health checks do not follow redirects.